phoenixnap/terraform-provider-pnap/docs/resources/server.md

 * `tags` - Tags to set to server, if any.
 * `network_configuration` - Entire network details of bare metal server.
 Structure is documented below.
 * `action` - Action to perform on server.
 Allowed actions are: reboot, reset (deprecated), powered-on, powered-off, shutdown.
+* `force` - Query parameter controlling advanced features availability.
+Currently applicable for networking.
+It is advised to use with caution since it might lead to unhealthy setups.

 The `cloud_init` block has one field: